yohanlb/GeoQuiz/README.md

 The application uses `next-sitemap` to generate a dynamic sitemap with prioritized routes.
 The sitemap is automatically generated after each build.

-## Contributing

-1. Fork the repository
-2. Create your feature branch (`git checkout -b feature/amazing-feature`)
-3. Commit your changes (`git commit -m 'Add amazing feature'`)
-4. Push to the branch (`git push origin feature/amazing-feature`)
-5. Open a Pull Request

-## License

-This project is licensed under the MIT License.

 ## Author

 Yohan LB - [https://yohanlebreton.com](https://yohanlebreton.com)